esphome/esphome-docs/components/remote_receiver_nf.rst

 - **repeat_space_min** (**Optional**,int): the minimum timing of ``GAP`` between repeating codes.
 If ``IDLE`` and ``GAP`` can be treated the same, set to a number larger than ``idle``
 - **early_check_thres** (**Optional**,int): Typically, received data are sent to decoders after ``IDLE`` being detected.
   However, for a protocol with small ``GAP`` and large number of repeating codes could lead to buffer overflow, also much longer latency.
 This setting is to trigger decoding before ``IDLE`` is detected.
-The number should be higher than number of edges of a validate code.
+The number should be equal or higher than number of edges of a validate code plus 2.
 Set to 0 to disable this, not recommendated if ``repate_space_min`` is smaller than ``idle``

 Automations: